MRW-Code/images_as_molecular_representations/README.md

 # Env Set Up
 Project was built using python 3.6 and a virtual environment.
 Previously RDKit needed conda but given this is no longer the case, venv was used.
+The requirements install was correct at the time of making, but please check your pytorch install versions especially if you plan to use a gpu!
+The install for the pip version of RDKit is shown on the final line of these instructions, this should install automatically from `requirements.txt` but is included for reference.

 ```bash
 # Install venv and dependencies